 Scientists at the Max Planck Institute for Experimental Medicine in Göttingen reveal that aberrant synapse protein can lead to neurological and psychiatric disorders.

 ‘Timing is everything’ in the transmission of signals between neurons in the brain.
 Most of the complex functions that humans are capable of performing would be severely impaired if their neurons were not capable of communicating accurately with one another to a thousandth of a second.
-Interpersonal communication, learning processes, focusing attention, the rapid processing of sensory stimuli, even the correct execution of movements would no longer be possible.
+Interpersonal communication, learning processes, focusing attention, the rapid processing of sensory stimuli, and even the correct execution of movements would no longer be possible.
 The Israeli scientist Noa Lipstein-Thoms at the Max Planck Institute for Experimental Medicine in Göttingen has now discovered a new genetic disease mechanism that affects the strength and precise timing of neuronal signals and leads to movement disorders (dyskinesia), attention deficit hyperactivity disorder (ADHD) and autism.

 Lipstein-Thoms studies the fundamental mechanisms of signal transmission between neurons.
 This process takes place at the synapses as they are known.
 A transmitting neuron triggers the release of a chemical messenger in response to an electrical stimulus.
-This chemical messenger is recognised by the recipient neuron and converted into an electric signal.
+This chemical messenger is recognized by the recipient neuron and converted into an electric signal.
 A series of regulatory proteins guarantees that this signal transmission process, which is biologically extremely complex, operates with the necessary millisecond precision.
 The proteins control the release of the messenger at synapses.
 One of these proteins is known by the cryptic name of Munc13-1.

 “Our genetic research on mice has shown that Munc13-1 is vital for the transmission of signals at synapses,” explains Lipstein-Thoms.
 “When it is missing, the brain does not function because the messenger is blocked and cannot be released at synapses.
 The affected mouse dies.”
 Even minor changes to the Munc13-1 protein often has catastrophic consequences because the precise timing of the synaptic signals is lost.